edamame-course/docs/_posts/2014-08-19_database_questions.md

 The below set of questions are aimed to help you explore the database and figure out how to interact with it.
 Use as you wish.

+### Go to the website

+Probably the database has some obvious URL.
+You should be able to find it just by searching for it though.

 ### Accounts

 - Do you have to create an account to interact with this site?
 Would creating